trixoniisama/auto-boost-algorithm/Auto-Boost-Essential/README.md

 Namely, I'm looking to improve the boosting logic to increase consistency further, with little to no additional performance implications.
 Code refactors for clean-up and fixes are also appreciated!

+### Future

+Apart from said boosting logic refactor, the following features are being considered:
+- Re-introducing metrics skipping for greater speeds
+- Comparing SSIMULACRA2 to XPSNR (because vs-zip's implementation is crazy fast and universal anyway due to running on CPU)
+- More robust error handling
+- Making the CLI better looking

 ## Benchmarks:

 |                    Metrics                    |                    Speed                    |